 Here is a link to a free video recording of the first weekly session of the first series (January 16, 2019).
 Here I provide an introduction to the sefirot, and then we explore a passage from Zohar 1:1b; The Zohar: Pritzker Edition, Vol. 1, pp. 5-7.

 During the weekly sessions, the first hour is devoted to my teaching, following which there is time for questions.
 I have created a Facebook group for the course (Zohar Zoom), which enables us to have online discussion throughout the week.
 You are welcome to join this group even if you are not registered for the course.

 We are exploring Volume 1 of The Zohar: Pritzker Edition.
 Participants should obtain this volume and are encouraged to read Arthur Green’s introduction.

 The course is open to anyone interested in exploring Zohar.
 There is no requirement for fluency in Hebrew or Aramaic or any extensive background in Jewish sources.
-At times, I refer to the Aramaic text, but the course is intended primarily for those who have not yet studied Zohar extensively or even at all.
-Some participants follow along in the original Aramaic as we read and explore the English translation.
+At times, I refer to the Aramaic text, but the course is intended especially for those who have not yet studied Zohar extensively or even at all.
+Some participants follow along in the original Aramaic as we explore the English translation.

 To register, you simply pay for one of more series of the course.
 The cost of each 6-weekly-session series is on a sliding scale from $100 – $250.
-In other words, you determine the exact amount to pay (anywhere between $100 to $250), based on what you can afford.
+In other words, you determine the exact amount to pay (anywhere between $100 – $250), based on what you can afford.

 When you pay on PayPal, please include your email address in the space for a “note” on the PayPal payment page and also indicate which series of the ongoing course you are paying for (first, second, etc., or several).
 The cost (described above) is for each individual series of six-weekly-sessions.